LightningAlex/TPC/Documentation/Equipment.md

 # Equipment
 ## Description
 The equipment system allows any character to equip any amount of equipment items.
 Equipment items encompass armaments (weapons and shields), armor and attachments (like rings and talismans).
-Every equipment item can increase/decrease any combat stats (see stats for more info).
+Every equipment item can increase/decrease any combat stats (see `CombatStats` for more info).
 > NOTE: In the future, we'd like to enable percentual increases/decreases

 ## Equipment slots